Mengying-W/Writing-Assistant-Tools/README.md

 This repository contains the datasets and essential code used in the project.
 The project is structured into three main components:

-1. **Data Preparing**: This section includes the process of generating rephrased text using three large language models (LLMs).
+1. **Data Preparing**: This section includes the process of generating rephrased text using 4 Writing Assistant Tools and six large language models (LLMs).
 2. **Embedding Generation**: Here, we utilize various language models to generate embedding vectors for text at three different levels of granularity (word, sentence, paragraph).
 3. **Analysing Methods**: This part contains various methods for analyzing the text data.